-All proposals must identify a Principal Investigator (PI).
+All proposals are required to identify a Principal Investigator (PI).
 The PI, who leads the research effort and to whom the grant is awarded, must be a full-time faculty member or post-doctoral researcher affiliated with a university and a member of the Strategic Management Society at the time of submission and throughout the grant period.
 A proposal may include Co-Investigators (CIs).

-At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs (DRG, RiO, or RSM).
-Individuals named in a previously funded SRF proposal may not participate in a new proposal until expiration of the prior award.
-Individuals named on a proposal must disclose any prior SRF award and demonstrate that the project in the current proposal is distinct from their previously funded research.
+At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs.
+Further, individuals named in a previously funded SRF proposal may not participate in a new proposal until expiration of the prior award.
+Individuals named on a proposal must disclose any prior SRF awards and demonstrate that the project in the current proposal is distinct from their previously funded research.

 All SRF grants aim to support research that has not been undertaken.
 Thus, completed work is not eligible for funding.

-The SRF plans to award RSM grants of up to $25,000 each during the 2020 funding cycle.
+The SRF plans to award multiple RSM grants of up to $25,000 each during the 2022 funding cycle.
 Recipients will be named SRF Scholars.

-Financial support will cover direct research expenses for data collection, student research assistance, and other activities that enable the conduct of the research project.
+The SRF program provides financial support to cover direct research expenses for data collection, student research assistance, and other activities that enable the conduct of the research project.
 Examples of ineligible expenses include conference travel and registration fees, compensation for PI or CI time, teaching buyouts, purchases of software or equipment, and university overhead.
+As the program aims to foster future research, reimbursement for previous expenditures is not permitted.
 Determination of eligible and ineligible expenses rests with the SRF.

 For proposals accepted for funding, the SRF will prepare an agreement to be executed by the PI detailing the responsibilities of both the PI and the SRF.
-Monies awarded will be available for a 2-year period beginning January 1, 2021.
-Funds will be disbursed as expenses are incurred.
-Reimbursement is not permitted for expenses incurred prior to the grant period.
+Grant funds awarded will be disbursed at the start of the two-year grant period beginning January 1, 2023.

 The SRF requires regular progress reports as well as a final report on the project.
-The PI will submit a progress report at the completion of the first year of the grant, and a final report within 3 months of the end of the grant.
+The PI will submit a progress report every six months of the grant and a final report within three months of the end of the grant.
 The final report will include an executive summary of the research findings and documentation of expenses incurred.

 Grant recipients will retain copyright to all materials prepared in connection with the funded project.
-However, it is expected that the SRF will be granted an irrevocable, royalty-free license in perpetuity to use such materials for non-commercial purposes furthering the mission of the SRF.
-The SRF will omit the identity of the PI in its use of those materials if non-disclosure agreements prevent its inclusion in publications.
+However, the SRF will retain an irrevocable, royalty-free license in perpetuity to use such materials for non-commercial purposes furthering the mission of the SRF.
 The SRF requires that any publication of the resulting research in articles or other forms includes an acknowledgement that the research was funded in part by the SRF of the Strategic Management Society.

-The SRF website will open for submissions in August 2020, and the submission deadline is October 1, 2020.
-Notification of RSM grants awarded will be made by January 1, 2021.
+The SRF submission deadline is October 1, 2022.
+Notification of RSM grants awarded will be made by January 1, 2023.
 Submissions will be reviewed using the following criteria: